benny-dreamly/Archipelago/worlds/ktane/docs/en_Keep Talking and Nobody Explodes.md

 ## When the player receives an item, what happens?

-If it's a module, the tracker page shows the module as got and the missions that needs this module are now unlocked.
-(If a mission needs multiple modules, the player needs all the items before being able to play that mission.)
+If it's a module, the tracker page shows the module as got and the manual for this module is now unlocked in the Expert Manuals Client.

 If it's a Bomb Fragment, the counter at the top right of every section will increment.
 If it goes over the required number of fragments, the next section will be unlocked.

-If it's a Time++, a Time+ or a Strike+, missions will now have more time to them when loading them from the tablet.
+If it's a Time++, a Time+ or a Strike+, missions will now have more time or strikes to them when loading them from the tablet.